quilan1/newton-fractals-wasm/README.md

 Newton's Method (or Newton–Raphson's method) is a very simple calculus algorithm for finding zeroes of a function.
 Starting at a guess, each iteration will then yield results that are closer & closer to one of the roots of the function (where the value is zero).
 However, the bevhior is also chaotic in many scenarios, resulting in some pretty wild patterns when operated over the complex plane.

-For more details about Newton's Method, I recommend reading [The Wiki](https://en.wikipedia.org/wiki/Newton%27s_method) and especially recommend watching 3Blue1Brown's [fantastic video on the subject](https://www.youtube.com/watch?v=-RdOwhmqP5s).
+For more details about Newton's Method, I recommend reading [The Wiki](https://en.wikipedia.org/wiki/Newton%27s_method) and especially recommend watching 3Blue1Brown's [fantastic video on Newton fractals](https://www.youtube.com/watch?v=-RdOwhmqP5s).

 ### Basic UI Usage